 The next niche has an image of Vishnu.
-Standing in sambhanga posture, he carries a chakra (discus) and shankha (conch).
+Standing in sambhanga-mudrae, he carries a chakra (discus) and a shankha (conch).
 His one lower hand is in abhaya-mudra while another is resting over his waist.
 He wears a long kirita-makuta.

 The next niche has Shiva leaning over Nandi, where the latter is shown in his human form.
 Shiva is shown with four hands, in upper arms he carries aksamala (rosary) and tails of a serpent.
 One of his lower hand is on the shoulders of Nandi, while another lower arm is in kataka-mudra.
 Nandi is shown in very similar attitude as that of Garuda seen in a previous example.
 Sivaramamurti identifies the icon as Natya-Dakshinamurti, leaning over Bharata or Nandi.
 Labels read Nayanamanohara and Sarvatobhadra.